conan-io/docs/reference/config_files/profiles.rst

 .. note:: **Best practices**

-   - Make rational use of this kind of section.
-This is is not a versioning mechanism and does not aim to replace actual requires in recipes.
+   - Please make rational use of this feature.
+It is not a versioning mechanism and is not intended to replace actual requires in recipes.
    - The usage of this feature is intended for **temporarily** solving conflicts or replacing a specific dependency by a system one in some cross-build scenarios.